CelsoTavares/register-login/README.md

 Users must be able to:

-- See the optimal layout for the application depending on the device screen size
+- See the optimal layout for the application depending on the device screen size.
 - All buttons and inputs have a cursor.
 - On hover, buttons have a hover state.
 - All icons are linked to their entries.